 The Tropical Serenade has just about everything going for it that a snack could ask for.
 The main ingredient is the coconut dole whip.
 These days they have just about every flavor dole whip that you can think of, but the coconut is so addicting it’s insane.
 It tastes like real coconut and they got the sweetness level just right.

 This is a float so the dole whip is sitting in Pineapple-Orange-Guava juice.
 Yup, you saw that right, it has the famous POG juice, which is our absolute favorite juice in Disney World.
 We were also blown away by the upside-down pineapple cake pop on the side.
 Can we get like 5 more of those to go please?

 Usually, we are over at Casey’s Corner filling ourselves on the giant-sized hot dogs.
 But not today.
-We are actually here for something sweet, and this Penny Pressed Silk Pie hits all the right notes for us.
+We are actually here for something tart, sweet, and refreshing and this Frozen Mint Julep hits all the right notes for us.

 Mickey’s Premium Ice Cream Bar is a Magic Kingdom must-get snack and it’s super cute to boot!
 Not all ice cream bars are created alike, and to us, the combination of the creamy vanilla with the slightly dark chocolate coating does wonders for the taste buds.

 Since most days in the MK are hot, there is really never a bad time to get one.
 Plus if you are going to any of the After Hours Events, you can get these by the bucket-full, and I highly recommend you eat as many as you can!